Why Buy an Upright Walker?

-After scouring the field for the best upright walkers for seniors in every price range, we narrowed it down to four products to bring into the lab for an in-depth comparison.
+After scouring the field for the best upright walkers for seniors in every price range, we narrowed it down to five products to bring into the lab for an in-depth comparison.

 This definitive guide will give you a complete overview and covers everything you need to know to make an informed decision, including what to look for and which options are best.

-Upright walkers have been gaining in popularity with seniors in recent years, thanks in part to being seen on TV and their unique design that improves your posture while taking pressure off your wrists, back, knees, and ankles.
+Upright walkers, also called stand up straight walkers have been gaining in popularity with older adults in recent years.
+This may be thanks in part to the upright walker as seen on tv and their unique design benefits that promotes better posture while taking pressure off your wrists, back, knees, and ankles.

 Read on for our reviews and to discover our upright walker top picks.